mc68-net/disx/USAGE.md

   disassembly range.
 - _binfile_`.equ`: Symbol names and addresses for symbols outside the disassembly range.
 This is never created by disx, but is read.
-These symbols are not displayed in generated assembly source and listing files.
+These symbols do not generate EQU definitions in assembly source and listing files.
 - _binfile_`.cmt`: Comments.

 Caveats: